-7. Suspension from the University
+i.
+Suspension from the University

 Upon suspension from the University, a person loses all of the rights and privileges of being a student of the University for a stipulated period and is prohibited from using or entering the campus or its facilities.
 Any suspended individual found on campus during the suspension period will be subject to arrest.
 Suspension from the University will result in a notation on the student's academic record.
 After a period of five (5) years, a student may request removal of the notation.
-Any student that is suspended will be blocked from registering and must schedule a meeting with the Office of University Community Standards prior to registering/returning.
+Any student that is suspended will be blocked from registering for classes and must schedule a meeting with the Office of University Community Standards prior to registering/returning to the University.

-8. Expulsion from the University
+j.
+Expulsion from the University